What courses have Supplemental Instruction?

 "SI helped me to thoroughly learn the content covered in class.
 If I was confused during lecture, I could reassure myself that I would be able to understand it when we discussed it in the session.
 SI also helped me learn how to study effectively through different techniques and approaches."

 "SI has made learning the material interesting because you are with your peers."

 "SI directly influenced my grade in the class by providing me an opportunity to review the previous week's material under supervision.
 The prep seminars were also extremely valuable in reminding me of which areas I had difficulty with.
 Overall, SI was a benefit for this difficult course."

 "If it wasn't for SI, I am not sure if I would have been able to pull off an A+.
 I attend every session and always leave feeling more confident with the material then when I walked in."

 SI leaders are experienced students who can help students by sharing their own study strategies and techniques.
 They are familiar with the course materials because they have usually already taken the course.
 They will attend class a second time and offer weekly review sessions to help students learn.
 SI leaders are not TAs, and they won't lecture or re-teach course materials; their job is to help students think about their learning and to provide them with opportunities to review with other students in an organized setting.

 We are always looking for candidates to work as S.I. leaders.
-If you are interested in applying for Fall 2017, please submit a cover letter and a resume by e-mail to Tim Podolsky (firstname.lastname@example.org) or in person at our office in 201 Tier.
+If you are interested in applying, please submit a cover letter and a resume by e-mail to Tim Podolsky (email@example.com) or in person at our office in 205 Tier.
 A detailed job description is available here.